Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Results

-\autoref{fig:B1} and \autoref{fig:B2} display the reconstructed $B_1$ and $B_2$ diagnostics, using DESI DR2 BAO and SDSS-IV BAO data combined with with PantheonPlus + CMB ($B_1$), or PantheonPlus only ($B_2$).
+\autoref{fig:B1} and \autoref{fig:B2} display the reconstructed $B_1$ and $B_2$ diagnostics, using DESI DR2 BAO and SDSS BAO data combined with with PantheonPlus + CMB ($B_1$), or PantheonPlus only ($B_2$).
 This is because $B_1$ is reconstructed from calibrated BAO (or SNIa or combined) data, whereas $B_2$ is reconstructed from uncalibrated data.
 It is evident that $B_1$ (like $A_2$) is only late-time model-agnostic while $B_2$ (like $A_3$) is both late-time and early-time model-agnostic.
 Deviations from the $\Lambda$CDM model are around 1 to 2$\sigma$, except for high redshift (deviations are a little higher) for the DESI DR2 BAO case.
-The deviations are well within 1$\sigma$ except at higher redshifts (around $z \sim 1.8$), with deviation $\sim2\sigma$ in the $B_2$ SDSS-IV case.
+The deviations are well within 1$\sigma$ except at higher redshifts (around $z \sim 1.8$), with deviation $\sim2\sigma$ in the $B_2$ SDSS case.
+Note that the deviations in the $B_1$ and $B_2$ diagnostics are nearly zero at very low redshift.
+This is because both are related to cosmological distances, which are defined to be zero at $z = 0$.
+As a result, different cases show no significant differences near $z = 0$.
+Deviations start to appear gradually as the redshift increases.
+Also, other quantities contribute to these diagnostics, making the deviations evolve nonlinearly with redshift.
+These combined effects are reflected in the behavior of the $B_1$ and $B_2$ diagnostics.